-- Public Engagement Plan: Applicant’s strategy for creating and disseminating content about the program (for example, social media, the web, or printed materials that promotes the project activity or joint U.S.-Russian cooperation during the program timeline.
+- Public Engagement Plan: Applicant’s strategy for creating and disseminating content about the program (for example, social media, the web, or printed materials) that promotes the project activity or joint U.S.-Russian cooperation during the program timeline.

-5. Budget Justification Narrative: After filling out the SF-424A Budget (above), use a separate sheet of paper to describe each of the budget expenses in detail.
+5. Budget Justification Narrative: After filling out the SF-424A Budget (above) and the detailed budget, use a separate sheet of paper to describe each of the budget expenses in detail.
 See section G. Other Information: Guidelines for Budget Submissions below for further information.
 We encourage applicants use the budget template available on our website sidebar.